Beinsezii/bsz-cui-extras/README.md

 ## F.A.Q.
 Question|Answer
 ---|---
+What happened to the all-in-one XL node with upscaling and hires fix?|That design was inherently flawed due to ComfyUI's caching system.
+Now that ComfyUI has bypasses (CTRL+B) I re-wrote it into the single-stage chainable node you see now.
+This allows the same functionality while not having to restart the whole image when only changing the 2nd stage.
+Yes it's slightly messier looking but the time savings is huge.
+Please look at the `sdxl-principled.json` workflow for an example of how to most optimally use the new chained node.
 Why is there a separate VAE loader instead of using the VAE directly from the main checkpoint?|I personally find it desireable to have the VAE decoupled from the checkpoint so you can change it without re-baking the models.
 If this isn't desirable to you yourself, simply remove the Load VAE node and reconnect the traces into the main Load Checkpoint node instead.
 Why are the KSampler nodes so long?|To show live previews of each stage.
 I strongly recommend you do the same by launching ComfyUI with `--preview-method latent2rgb` or similar.
 Why is *this* setting the default instead of *that* setting?|It just happens to look better on my benchmark images.
 If you think it's objectively wrong, open an issue with a compelling case on why it should be changed.